openstack-archive/searchlight/doc/source/install/dev-environment.rst

-Using a web browser, curl statement, or a REST client, calls can be made to the Searchlight API using the following format where "api_version" is v1 and "command" is any of the commands listed under the :doc:`searchlightapi`
+Using a web browser, curl statement, or a REST client, calls can be made to the Searchlight API using the following format where "api_version" is v1 and "command" is any of the commands listed under the :doc:`../user/searchlightapi`

 ::